mehulagg/gitlab/doc/user/admin_area/settings/external_authorization.md

 }
 ```

-Any other status code than 200, 401 or 403 will also deny access to the user, but the
+Any other status code than 200, 401 or 403 also deny access to the user, but the
-response will not be cached.
+response isn't be cached.

 If the service times out (after 500ms), a message "External Policy Server did
-not respond" will be displayed.
+not respond" is displayed.

 ## Classification labels

 You can use your own classification label in the project's
 **Settings > General > General project settings** page in the "Classification
 label" box.
 When no classification label is specified on a project, the default
-label defined in the [global settings](#configuration) will be used.
+label defined in the [global settings](#configuration) is used.

-The label will be shown on all project pages in the upper right corner.
+The label is shown on all project pages in the upper right corner.

 ![classification label on project page](img/classification_label_on_project_page.png)